mooreniemi/infection/README.md

 My process is to read the problem several times, make some notes, and think what problems I know about best match.
 If I know the solution by heart I'll do some test cases (I prefer TDD, or at least test first most of the time) and go for it.
 Otherwise I check my two favorite algorithm books: [Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms) and [Algorithm Design Manual](http://www.algorist.com/).

 It isn't a daily occurance that I need to use an algorithm like Breadth-First Search or Depth-First Search, but it does come up.
 The most recent time was implementing a microservice that handled settings for different communities (also called fleets) at Zipcar.
 Essentially if a parent community had a setting turned on, we wanted that setting to be inherited.
 This was an easier case of the project problem I think, in that the relations weren't commutative.
+(Or in other words, it was a tree.)

 ## total infection